+Resolved - (a) That the r

-- Resolved - (a) That the report be noted. - (b) That a Return to Work interview snapshot report be undertaken.
+- That the report be noted. - (b) That a Return to Work interview snapshot report be undertaken.

 24. Staff Wellbeing Programme Update

 Surjit Nagra, Hr Business Advisor, updated the Committee on the Council's initiatives to support the Wellbeing agenda, as part of the wider Workforce Strategy.